- Page Count: 693

 WHY are these stories not in the books?!
 This just strengthened Aelin & Rowan’s relationship 10000% and was EVERYTHING I was looking for in terms of character development for Rowan.
 I’m changing my rating to 5 stars after reading these.

-The B&N story would have easily been one of my favorite scenes because it shows Aelin with her people and what an amazing, caring leader she’ll be.
-And just a few pages here made me connect more with Rowan & Aelin than hundreds of pages in the main story did!
-I loved hearing more about Rowan’s life before they met.
-And all of the stuff with Lysandra looking at Aedion after he’s being adorable with Evangeline and just everyone interacting in general helped the main story SO much.
+The B&N story would have easily been one of my favorite scenes because it shows Aelin with her people and what a great leader she’ll be.
+And just a few pages here made me connect more with Rowan & Aelin than hundreds of pages in the main story did.
+Even the stuff with Lysandra & Aedion helped.

-And I just had to include this Chaol quote from his short story, though, because it supports everything I’ve said in other reviews:
+And I just had to include this Chaol quote from his short story, though, because it is so important to the story:

 “Would I have loved her if I had known from the start what she is?”
 He shook his head.
 “If I had met her now… my first instinct would be to protect Dorian from her.